alaaAlfraih/Final_project/README.md

 Features List:
 \-Available to add any place
 \-Good information about places

-*   Including many city
+\-Including many city

 \-All the posts will be sent to the management team to check everything and make sure it safe to share